© 2026 WNIJ and WNIU

 Monroe Scherer

-Only 1% of US WWII veterans survive today; about 15,000 out of the 16 million who served.
+Only 1% of U.S. World War II veterans survive today — roughly 15,000 of the 16 million who served.
 I'm the son of one of them.
-And I'm especially fortunate that 100 years old he remains physically and mentally active and deeply engaged in world affairs of today.
+And I'm especially fortunate that at 100 years old, he remains physically and mentally active in world affairs.

-My dad was raised in the social justice movements that rose from the Great Depression and backlash from Gilded Age and Roaring 20s excesses.
-His parents fought for unions and workers rights and civil rights for all.
+My dad was shaped by the social justice movements that grew out of the Great Depression and backlash against the excesses of the Gilded Age and Roaring 20s.
+His parents fought for unions, workers' rights and civil rights for all.

-After returning home from service in Saipan, Okinawa and Korea, Dad fought to protect eroding constitutional rights and Free Speech in America through the Joseph McCarthy era, and protested racism and Jim Crow oppression.
+After returning home from service in Saipan, Okinawa and Korea, my father continued that fight.
+During the Joseph McCarthy era, he worked to protect eroding constitutional rights and free speech.
+He also protested racism and Jim Crow oppression.

-Now, in 2026, this centenarian is witnessing masked agents of the government snatching workers from their jobs, taking children into custody, holding them in internment camps, and shooting innocent protesters on the street.
+Now, in 2026, this centenarian is witnessing masked government agents snatching workers from their jobs, taking children into custody, placing them in detention camps, and shooting innocent protesters in the street.

-Do you remember when Republicans loudly warned of "Jack-booted thugs from the government coming to strip our constitutional rights"?
-Or when they preached "restoring honor and dignity to the White House?"
-That really wasn't that long ago, but look where we are now.
+Do you remember when Republicans warned loudly about "Jack-booted thugs from the government" stripping away our constitutional rights?
+Or when they spoke of "restoring honor and dignity to the White House?"
+That really wasn't so long ago.
+Yet look where we are now.

-My dad's message to America, after a century in the struggle, is that democracy is fragile but precious.
-And we should all be fighting to strengthen it and restore what has been lost or forgotten.
+After a century of struggle, my dad's message to America is clear: Democracy is fragile, but it is precious.
+We must fight to strengthen it and restore what has been lost or forgotten.

 A member of the Northern Illinois University faculty of Geology and Environmental Geosciences since 2000, Reed Scherer's research spans the spectrum from the smallest of fossils (diatoms) to the largest (dinosaurs).
 Most of his research relates to the vulnerability of the Antarctic ice sheet to climate change.